Mouse & Rat Bait: Best Food Baits for Catching Rodents Quickly

 Also, if you have seen one mouse in the house then there’s a likelihood that there are more hidden ones.
 This makes it important that you place more than one trap around the house.
 We suggest placing them along the wall for better success.
 Mice aren’t likely to wander into open space as that leaves them way too prone to predators.

-Are Mice Smart Enough to Avoid Traps?
+Are Mice and Rats Smart Enough to Avoid Traps?

 You have already placed multiple traps around the house but you have found situations where the mouse has taken the bait without triggering the trap.
 This isn’t necessarily because the mice are smart enough to avoid the traps.
 They may have escaped for other reasons.